2024 Solar Incentives Guide for Wilmington, OH - Tax Credits & Rebates

 EcoWatch's Wilmington, OH Solar Incentives FAQs

-To find a top-rated solar panel installer, check out our guide to the top solar companies in Wilmington.
+To find a top-rated solar panel installer, check out our guide to the best solar companies in Wilmington.

 Yes, you can receive both tax credits and rebates towards the cost of your solar panels.
 Depending on precisely which incentives you are applying for, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to verify that you are claiming incentives correctly and getting the most money you can.
+Make sure that you speak with your solar installer or a local tax professional to ensure that you are claiming incentives correctly and getting the most money you can.

 Can I get any financial incentives when I add solar panels to a vacation home, rental property or commercial property?